 This course introduces the student to historical linguistics and the classification of languages, and goes on to explore the origins of the French spoken in France and the French spoken in Canada.
 Then, with the aid of the major twentieth-century linguistic theories (structuralism, functionalism, generative grammar), the student will become familiar with the terminology and the nature of descriptive linguistics and French grammar.

-Note 2: This course is intended for Third and Fourth Year students in Arts.
+Note(s): Offered in alternate years.
+This course is intended for Third and Fourth Year students in Arts.
+Lecture (/wk): 3 Lab (/wk): 0 Study (/wk): 6